 You don’t need to hike to get the view either.
 It is located on Highway 41 and is just a fifteen-minute drive from the valley.
 There is a car park and the viewpoint is just a short walk from there.

 Yosemite National Park is home to over 500 mature sequoia trees.
 Some are even over 2000 years old.
 The grove is famous and attracts many visitors.
 This means that the trail is often busy.
 Don’t let it put you off.
 They are so beautiful that and should not be missed.

 There are several hikes to choose from but the Mariposa Grove of Giant Sequoias Trail takes you to all of the most famous trees in the grove.
 Add this to your Yosemite National Park 2-day itinerary and you can expect to see the Grizzly Giant, Fallen Monarch, California Tunnel Tree, Three Graces and the Wawona Tunnel Tree.

 It is best to get to the trail as early as possible.
-As with any long trails, it is best to come prepared with good hiking shoes, suncream, water and snacks.
+As with any long trails, it is best to come prepared so add good hiking shoes, suncream, water and snacks to your packing list.